© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Romano-British enclosed settlement, 800m NW of East Bolton is a scheduled monument protected by Historic England under reference 1007446.
 View the official record →

-Romano-British enclosed settlement 800 metres north-west of East Bolton is a scheduled ancient monument located in Northumberland.
+The Romano-British enclosed settlement 800 metres north-west of East Bolton is a rectangular defensive structure dating to the Romano-British period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007446.

 Romano-British enclosed settlement, 800m NW of East Bolton is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007446.